Class 10 English Chapter 13 The Hundred Dresses – II

 2. Did they get a reply?
 Who was more anxious for a reply, Peggy or maddie?
 How do you know?

-3. How did the girls know that wanda liked them even though they had teased her?
+3. How did the girls know that Wanda liked them even though they had teased her?

-Thinking about the text
+Thinking about the text:

-1. Why do you think wanda’s family moved to a different city?
+1. Why do you think Wanda’s family moved to a different city?
 Do you think life there was going to be different for their family?

-Ans : wanda’s family moved to a different city to get rid of racial injustice.
+Ans :Wanda’s family moved to a different city to get rid of racial injustice.Wanda’s classmates were making fun of her name and her dress.
 In a big city life was going to be different because there would be people from different races.

 2. Maddie thought her silence was as bad as Peggy’s teasing.
 Was she right?

-3. Peggy says, “I never thought she had the sense to know we were making fun of her any way.
+I know we were making fun of her anyway.
 I thought she was too dumb.
-And gee, look how she can draw!” what led Peggy to believe that wanda was dumb?
+And gee, look how she can draw!”
+What led Peggy to believe that Wanda was dumb?
 Did she change her opinion later?

 4. What important decision did maddie make?
 Why did she have to think hard to do so?

-5. Why do you think Wanda gave maddie and Peggy the drawings of the dresses?
+5. Why do you think Wanda gave Maddie and Peggy the drawings of the dresses?
 Why are they surprised?

 6. Do you think Wanda really thought the girls were teasing her?
 Why or why not?

-Thinking about Language
+Thinking about Language:

 I. Here are thirty adjectives describing human qualities.
-Discuss them with your partner and put then in the two words webs (given below) according to whether you think they show positive or negative qualities.
+Discuss them with your partner and put then in the two word webs (given below) according to whether you think they show positive or negative qualities.
 You can consult a dictionary if you are not sure of the meanings of some of the words.
 You may also add to the list the positive or negative ‘pair’ of a given word.

 Kind, sarcastic, courteous, arrogant, insipid, timid, placid, cruel, haughty, proud, zealous, intrepid, sensitive, compassionate, introverted, stolid, cheerful, contended, thoughtless, vain, friendly.
-Unforgiving, fashionable, generous talented, lonely, determined, creative, miserable, complacent.
+Unforgiving, fashionable, generous, talented, lonely, determined, creative, miserable, complacent.

 II.
 What adjectives can we use to describe Peggy, Wanda and Maddie?
 You can choose adjectives from the list above.
 You can also add some of your own.